 Allied subjects can include: Engineering, Machine Learning, Data Science, Robotics, Systems Biology, Bioinformatics / Biostatistics, Epidemiology.

 To be accepted on the programme, applicants will also need to meet the following eligibility criteria:

 - Successful admission to the specified degree programme at one of our partner universities.
 Students will be expected to meet the admissions requirements of that department and university, but students do not need to hold the offer at the point of application.

-- At least two satisfactory academic or relevant work placement/employment references.
+- Two satisfactory academic or relevant references.

-- Students will need to provide acceptable proof of legal right to study in the UK or ability to satisfy the current requirements of UK Visa and Immigration.
+- Students will need to provide acceptable proof of a legal right to study in the UK or ability to satisfy the current requirements of UK Visa and Immigration.

 We are looking for applicants who can demonstrate that they meet the following criteria: